Anu Hasan

-Anu Haasan (born Anuradha Chandrahaasan on 16 July 1970) is an Indian actress and TV anchor.
+Anu Haasan (born Anuradha Chandrahasan) is an Indian actress and TV anchor.
 She made her film debut in the critically acclaimed Indira (1995) and has since appeared in many Tamil films, playing minor roles.
 She hosted the celebrity talk show Koffee with Anu on the Tamil channel Vijay for three seasons.

 Early life

-Anu Hasan was born on 15 July 1970 to Chandrahasan, the brother of actors Kamal Haasan and Charuhasan.
-Anu is the cousin of film actresses Suhasini Maniratnam, Shruti Haasan and Akshara Haasan.

-Anu did her schooling at St.Joseph's Anglo Indian Girls Higher Secondary School, Trichy and RSK Higher Secondary School and earned a MSc degree in Physics and Management from Birla Institute of Technology and Science (BITS), Pilani, Rajasthan.
+Anu did her schooling at St.Joseph's Anglo Indian Girls Higher Secondary School, Trichy and RSK Higher Secondary School and earned a MSc degree in Physics and Management from BITS Pilani (1988–1993).